 Using a half barrel for each seat and timber from an old sofa I found in the middle of a vineyard, I borrowed a jigsaw from the company I used to work for and made some gauges and templates to make it easier to measure, cut, and assemble it together.

-My wife and I travelled all around, delivering our oak wine barrel table and 2 seats sets and making friends everywhere.
+My wife and I traveled all around, delivering our oak wine barrel table and 2 seat sets and making friends everywhere.